Like it is. Like it was.

 The mission of The Department of Afro American Research, Arts, and Culture is to identify the global significance of the creative contributions pioneered by an international diaspora of Blackness.

 Blackness is a psychological and physical imprint of being, living, and learning.
 DAARAC serves as an educational point of reference to assist in the proud narrative of the Black experience worldwide in literature, film, photographs, memorabilia, and various forms of performance art.

-There were over 500 Afro American films produced between 1915 and 1950s.
+There were over 500 Afro-American films produced between 1915 and the 1950s.
 Today, fewer than 100 remain due to many being lost or destroyed.
 However, recent conservation efforts have restored damaged films while lost films are resurfacing.

 DAARAC will carry out its mission by means of public education and preservation of Afro-American arts and culture by actively engaging our audience to create awareness through public speaking, showcases, film festivals, restorations, and symposiums.